JacobSandin/koha-doc-translator/README.md

 - Translates all manual content while preserving document structure
 - Supports incremental translation (only translates new or modified content)
 - Integrates with the official KOHA manual localization workflow
+- Implements a translation caching system to save DeepL API credits

 ## Requirements